lvanschilfgaarde/lordcephei.github.io/pages/lmf_output.md

 [tutorial for PbTe](/tutorial/lmf/lmf_pbte_tutorial/).
 Some portions are adapted from other calculations, as will be indicated.

-Sections of document explain standard output organised by blocks approximately in the order they are printed.
+The standard output is organised by blocks.
+Each section below explains a block approximately in the order they are made.

 #### Preprocessor's transformation of the input file
 {::comment}